mariojacob/z-downloads/readme.txt

 The convenient download manager for WordPress.

-An easy-to-use download manager for WordPress, focused on automation.
+Z-Downloads makes file delivery simple: upload, place a shortcode, done.
+It automatically builds ZIP archives, keeps them updated when files change, and gives you clear stats and a clean UI.

-Example use case: A single file is present in multiple ZIP archives, such as promotional materials.
-When a change is needed, simply replace the file once, and it will be automatically updated in all existing ZIP archives.
+**Example use case:** A single file is present in multiple ZIP archives (e.g., press kits).
+Update the file once—every affected ZIP is rebuilt automatically.

 [Z-Downloads Website](https://code.urban-base.net/z-downloads?utm_source=wporg)

 = Benefits =

--   User-friendly interface
+- User-friendly interface with inline help
--   Time-saving automation
+- Time-saving automation (auto-rebuild of ZIP archives)
--   Reliable performance
+- Reliable performance with smart caching

 = Top features =

 - GDPR compliant: IP address anonymization by default
--   Built-in security: direct path to the download file remains hidden
+- Built-in security: direct file paths remain hidden
--   Integrated help and documentation for all functions
--   Download statistics
+- Download statistics + dashboard widget
--   Shortcodes
+- Shortcodes for files, ZIPs, lists, audio, and video
--   Download button
--   Download button with icons
+- Download button (with optional icons)
--   Display information like file size or download count
+- Display info like file size or download count
 - Generate file lists
 - Embed an audio player
 - Embed a video player
--   Show MD5 and SHA1 hashes in the frontend
+- Show MD5 and SHA1 hashes in the frontend (**Premium**)
 - Option to activate direct URL paths for PDF files
 - Centralized file management
 - Automatic ZIP archive creation
+- Drag-and-drop file upload
+- Log page to trace actions and troubleshoot
+- Safe uninstall option to remove all plugin data on request
 - PHP 8 compatible
--   Ready for internationalization
+- Ready for internationalization (English & German included)
 - Multilingual
 - And more...

 = Effortlessly embed download buttons with shortcodes =

-Begin by uploading your file, then create a new post or page and apply the shortcode provided below.
-This shortcode will automatically generate a download button for you.
+Upload your file, then add this shortcode to a post or page:

 `[zdownload file="123"]`

-= Embed automatically generated ZIP archives effortlessly with shortcodes =
+= Embed automatically generated ZIP archives with shortcodes =

-Start by creating a new ZIP archive entry in the backend and link this entry to the previously uploaded files you want to include.
-After this setup is complete, create a new post or page on your site and embed the provided shortcode.
+Create a ZIP entry in the backend, link your files, then use:

 `[zdownload zip="123"]`

-= Effortlessly embed external files with shortcodes =
+= Embed external files with shortcodes =

-If you wish to incorporate a file from another website as a downloadable asset on your own site, you can utilize a specific shortcode.
-By embedding this shortcode in your post or page, you will generate a download button that links directly to the external file.
+Link to a file hosted elsewhere and render a download button:

 `[zdownload url="https://example.com/file.zip"]`

-= Output list of linked files in an archive with shortcodes =
+= Output a list of files linked to a ZIP archive =

-With our special shortcode, managing your data has never been easier.
-Now, you can output all files linked to an archive as a list for a clear overview.
-Simply embed the shortcode into the desired post or page and get an organized display of all associated files.
+Display all files attached to an archive as a neat list:

 `[zdownload_list zip="123"]`

-= Output audio files as audio player using shortcode =
+= Output audio files as an audio player =

-With our easy-to-use shortcode, you can transform any audio file (MP3, WAV, OGG, etc.) into a functional audio player directly.
-Just embed the shortcode into your post or page, and the selected audio file will be immediately output as an audio player, ready for playback.
+Turn an audio file (MP3, WAV, OGG, …) into a player:

 `[zdownload_audio file="123"]`

-= Output video files as video player using shortcode =
+= Output video files as a video player =

-With our user-friendly shortcode, you can transform any video file directly into a functional video player.
-Just embed the shortcode into your post or page, and the selected video file will immediately be output as a video player, ready for viewing.
+Render a video file directly as a player:

 `[zdownload_video file="123"]`

 == Languages ==

 Z-Downloads can be translated into multiple languages.
-Currently, it supports these languages:
+Currently supported:

 - English
 - German

 == Installation ==

 = In the WordPress plugin directory =

-Search for "Z-Downloads" in your WordPress plugin directory and install it, then activate it.
+Search for "Z-Downloads" in your WordPress plugin directory, install, and activate.

 == Frequently Asked Questions ==

 = Is Z-Downloads free? =

-Yes!
+Yes.
 All basic functions are free.

-For advanced functions there is [Z-Downloads Premium](https://code.urban-base.net/z-downloads?utm_source=wporg), this includes for example the output of MD5 and SHA1 hash values or unlimited files per ZIP archive.
+For advanced features there is [Z-Downloads Premium](https://code.urban-base.net/z-downloads?utm_source=wporg) — e.g., MD5/SHA1 hash output or unlimited files per ZIP archive.

 = Who is this plugin for? =

-Bloggers and website operators who want a easy to use download plugin and offer various downloads.
+Site owners who want an easy, fast way to offer downloads and ZIP packages without manual maintenance.

 = Is this plugin GDPR (DSGVO) compliant? =

-Yes, no personal data of visitors is saved.
-By default, the IP address is anonymized, but this can be changed in the settings.
+Yes.
+No personal visitor data is stored.
+IP addresses are anonymized by default (can be changed in the settings).

 = What language is the plugin in? =

-Z-Downloads is in English by default and completely translated into German, other languages can easily be added.
+The plugin ships in English and is fully translated into German.
+Other languages can be added easily.

 == Screenshots ==

 1. Overview of all uploaded files
 2. Overview of all archives
 3. Dashboard widget with download statistics

-4. Detail view from a audio file with audio player
+4. Detail view of an audio file with audio player

-5. Available shortcodes for this archive
+5. Available shortcodes for an archive
 6. Use case in a post

 == Changelog ==

 - You can find the versions here: [Z-Downloads release notes](https://code.urban-base.net/z-downloads/release-notes/?utm_source=wporg)

 == Upgrade Notice ==